ObertoIsOBS/discord-oauth-application/README.md

 ## Setting up your form
 If you would like to require users to enter their discord ID the program shows this "code" above the form which is equivalent to their ID.
 You can add a question like this to have them enter their Discord ID.
 ![codeExample](https://cdn.obs.wtf/images/codeExp.png)

+## Publishing
+Once you are done, make sure "open" in [config.json](https://github.com/ObertoIsOBS/discord-oauth-application/blob/main/config.json) is set to `true`.
+To get the application link check the console when you start the program.
+You will see it there, this link will not change so long as the client information stays the same.
+I recommend using [redir.wtf](https://redir.wtf) to create a custo URL which will lead to your application.